TimiLin01/BellaBeat_Case_Study/README.md

 GROUP BY
       Id
 ```
-We can see that each user's average calorie expenses range from 1483.355 to 3436.581 Cal.
+We discovered that each user's average calorie expenses range from 1483.355 to 3436.581 Cal.
 And what we can definitely say is that there are four users who on average did not burn enough calories, because their average calorie expenses are less than 1600 Cal. <br />
 I also retrieved the average active minutes for each user, but at the moment we cannot see any obvious relationship between active minutes and calorie expense.
 We can keep these data and visualize them later so that we might see some correlation.
 #### During the day
 |        **AM**        |  **12** |  **1**  |  **2**  |  **3**  |  **4**  |  **5**  |   **6**   |  **7**  |  **8**  |  **9**  |  **10** |  **11** |